Migration Summer School

 Practical Information:

-• The program takes place at EPLO facilities in Sounion, one hour away from Athens by car, overlook the Aegean Sea and are located by the bay of Cape Sounion, where the ancient Temple of Poseidon rests.
+The program takes place at EPLO facilities in Sounion, one hour away from Athens by car, overlooks the Aegean Sea, and is located by the bay of Cape Sounion, where the ancient Temple of Poseidon rests.
 Participants will have access to EPLO facilities, which include a resource library, study room, and sports facilities.

 Scroll to Top